clojurists-together/clojuriststogether.org/content/news/2024/2024 Q2 Funding Announcement.md

 ## Clj-merge tool: Kurt Harriger
 Clojure syntax and style tend to create unnecessary merge conflicts due to bunching of ))) on single line for non-local changes.
 Manual resolution is often not performed by same person that wrote it and may not be well understood or (re)tested after merge resulting in errors such as moving a form in or out of a else or block changing the code behavior.
 My project will focus on developing a  git diff and merge tool for edn and clojure code with the aim of creating a git mergetool that can be used as a replacement for git's default merge tool for clj(s) and edn files.

- Git's line based merge algorithms can result in frequent and unncessary conflicts due changes in whitespace and indentation.
+ Git's line based merge algorithms can result in frequent and unnecessary conflicts due changes in whitespace and indentation.

 **What will clj mergetool do differently?**
- clj mergetool diffs the data structures rather then the lines of text, as a result conflicts resulting from whitespace and indentation changes are far less likley.
-One such structural diff/patch implementation used successfully in practice is editscript (https://github.com/jujiio/editscript).
+ clj mergetool diffs the data structures rather then the lines of text, as a result conflicts resulting from whitespace and indentation changes are far less likely.
+One such structural diff/patch implementation used successfully in practice is editscript.

  However, these structural edits do not preserve whitespace and a single line of code of output even reformatted is not good enough for source code.
 However, building on rewrite-clj and the associated zipper structure I believe it is possible to preserve essential whitespace when applying structural changes.<br>